 Often the cause of a congenital heart defect is unknown.
 It may be caused by changes in genes or chromosomes.
 Environment and the mother’s health conditions can also play a part.

-Because congenital heart defects are developed in utero, expectant mothers or women planning on becoming pregnant should be aware of the following risk factors:
+Because congenital heart defects are developed in utero, expectant mothers or women planning on becoming pregnant should be aware of the following congenital heart disease risk factors:

 If your doctor suspects a congenital heart defect may be causing associated health problems, they may order one or more of the following tests: